Ale-Hdz/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "The number of missing values in the new data frame is 0"
 ```
+The main difference is that the frequency of values for the mean total steps increases while it is reduced for intervals with lower frequencies.
+This is expected to happen by the technique I used.

 ```r
 total_steps <- tapply(df$steps, df$date, sum, na.rm = TRUE)